tenox7/wrp/README.md

 5. Scroll web page by clicking on the in-image scroll bar.
 6. Do not use client browser history-back, instead use **Bk** button in the app.
 7. To send keystrokes, fill **K** input box and press **Go**.
 There also are buttons for backspace, enter and arrow keys.
-8. Experimentally you can set height **H** to `0` to render pages in to one tall image without the vertical scrollbar.
-Note it will be large, slow to process, download and display on client browser.
+8. You can set height **H** to `0` to render pages in to one tall image without the vertical scrollbar.
+This feature is experimental and your mileage will vary depending ong many factors.
 9. Prefer PNG over GIF if your browser supports it.
 PNG is much faster, whereas GIF requires a lot of additional processing on both client and server.

 ## Docker